-06.01 The University shall provide the Union with an electronic list of incoming Residents by June 1 each year and a list of Residents who have completed a residency training or fellowship program each academic year on or before August 1.

-06.02 The list referenced in Article 06.01 shall include, if available, names, personal email address, phone number, work email address, department, and postgraduate year.

-06.03 A complete list of employees in the bargaining unit including, if available, names, personal email address, phone number, work email address, department and postgraduate year shall be provided to the Union by November 15 and March 15 of each year.

-06.04 During orientation for new Residents, the Union shall be granted thirty (30) minutes to give a presentation on the Union, the benefits of union membership and the collective bargaining agreement.
-The Union shall be provided the use of one information table at or near orientation.
-The Union will be provided with a completed schedule for orientation two weeks in advance or as soon as a completed schedule is available.

-06.05 During new employee orientation, the Union may provide the following materials including but not limited to a copy of the collective bargaining agreement, union membership card, a list of chapter leaders with contact information, as well as any other informational materials related to the Union.
+- A. The University shall provide the union with an electronic list of incoming Residents by June 1 each year and a list of Residents who have completed a residency training or fellowship program each academic year on or before August 1. - B. The list referenced in section A shall include, if available names, personal email, address, phone number, work email address, department, and postgraduate year. - C. A complete list of employees in the bargaining unit including, if available, names, personal email address, phone number, work email address, department and postgraduate year shall be provided to the Union by November 15 and March 15 of each year. - D. During orientation for new Residents, the union shall be granted thirty (30) minutes to give a presentation on the union, the benefits of union membership and the collective bargaining agreement.
+The union shall be provided the use of one information table at or near orientation.
+The union will be provided with a completed schedule for orientation two weeks in advance or as soon as a completed schedule is available. - E. During new employee orientation, the union may provide the following materials including but not limited to a copy of the collective bargaining agreement, union membership card, a list of chapter leaders with contact information, as well as any other informational materials related to the union.